 - symptoms last longer than 10 to 14 days

-- symptoms continue to get worse rather than improving over several days
+- symptoms continue to get worse rather than improve over several days

-- you have a higher fever than is normally observed with a cold
+- you have a higher fever than normally observed with a cold

 Can you use mucus color to determine if it’s a bacterial or viral infection?